dwrobel/flatcam/README.md

 - fixed the PDF import tool to work with files generated by the Microsoft PDF printer (chained subpaths)
 - in PDF import tool added support for paths filled and at the same time stroked ('B' and 'B*'commands)
-- added a shortcut key for PDF Import Tool (ALT+Q) and updated the Shortcut list (also with the 'T' and 'R' keys for Gerber Editor where they control the bend in Track and Region tool and the 'M' and 'D' keys for Add Arc tool in Geometry Editor)
+- added a shortcut key for PDF Import Tool (Alt+Q) and updated the Shortcut list (also with the 'T' and 'R' keys for Gerber Editor where they control the bend in Track and Region tool and the 'M' and 'D' keys for Add Arc tool in Geometry Editor)

 20.04.2019